 Accountants and auditors work in many different areas throughout private and government industries.
 But, about a fourth of accountants work for accounting, auditing, and bookkeeping firms and approximately 3 out of 25 accountants and auditors are self-employed.
 Some individuals with accounting and auditing backgrounds will work as full-time faculty at colleges and universities or part-time while still working professionally.
 While many are unlicensed, a large number are Certified Public Accountants (CPAs).
 Most work in urban areas where public accounting firms and corporate headquarters tend to be located.

-Most accounting and auditing positions require at least a bachelor's degree in accounting, finance, or a related discipline.
+Education and training Most accounting and auditing positions require at least a bachelor's degree in accounting, finance, or a related discipline.
 Entry-level positions in the federal government require four years of college that includes 24 semester hours in accounting or auditing, or an equivalent amount of experience.
 Some employers even prefer a master's degree in accounting, business administration, or finance.
 Soon after being hired, the most common designation required is the Certified Public Accountant (CPA).
 But different states have different requirements; contact the National Association of State Boards of Accountancy to obtain information on licensing requirements and standards in your state.